 Your donation directly benefits their needs:

-US$ 94 funds an awareness campaign on one tuk-tuk with banner (including printing and annual allowance for driver) for one year to promote APLE’s hotline 092 311 511 to report abuse.
+- US$ 94 funds an awareness campaign on one tuk-tuk with banner for one year to promote APLE’s hotline 092 311 511

-US$ 800 is needed to buy a tuk-tuk for use during investigations, transportation of persons and materials to courts, and to conduct awareness and training activities around town or nearby provinces.
+- US$ 800 is needed to buy a tuk-tuk for use during investigations, transportation of persons and materials to courts etc.

-US$ 7 890 is the average amount needed each month to run operations of the Siem Reap branch, which covers 8 provinces and Laos.
+US$ 7 890 is the average amount needed per month to run operations of the Siem Reap branch (8 provinces & Laos).

-US$ 8 050 is the average amount needed each month to run operations of the Sihanoukville branch, which covers 5 provinces and Thailand.
+US$ 8 050 is the average amount needed per month to run operations of the Sihanoukville branch (5 provinces & Thailand).

-US$ 23 450 is the average amount needed each month to run all operations of the Phnom Penh branch, which covers 6 provinces and Vietnam.
+US$ 23 450 is the average amount needed per month to run all operations of the Phnom Penh branch (6 provinces and Vietnam).

 DO YOU WISH TO REPORT SOMETHING WHILE TRAVELING IN CAMBODIA?